6,593 products added recently

 ELA, Literature, Poetry, Grade 1, 2, 3, Graphic Organizers, Teacher Tools

-This resource is a set of learning posters and graphic organizers for quatrain poetry writing.
-There are a variety of posters that teach about quatrain poetry.
-Students will explore features, how to write a quatrain poem and so much more.
-They will use the graphic organizers to brainstorm ideas and then write a quatrain poem.
+This resource is a set of blank templates for acrostic poetry writing.
+There are a variety of templates and some of them come with space for students to illustrate a picture.
 This pairs well with your poetry unit in English class.
 You may also love to print these off and use in a center activity.
 This resource can be accessed through: PowerPoint Google slides PDF

 Author Good Human Project